 In business, the equity theory of motivation is typically used as a management technique.
 Rather than worrying about your own motivation, you worry about the motivation of others in your organization – specifically the people who you work with and who work for you.
 When this is the case, it’s important to identify your subordinates’ inputs, desired outputs, and references before they become demotivated, so that you can accelerate their growth within your company.

 When looking to motivate people in your organization, you should take the following 3 steps:

-- Understand how they compare themselves – This is extremely important because while you may judge yourself based on your past experiences, someone else might judge themselves against their current peers.
-If you don’t understand how the people in your organization feel fairness or unfairness, you’ll never be able to motivate them.
+- Understand how they compare themselves: This is extremely important because while you may judge yourself based on your past experiences, someone else might judge themselves against their current peers.
+If you don’t understand how the people in your organization perceive fairness or unfairness, you’ll never be able to motivate them.

 The Equity Theory of Motivation for Personal Use

 The equity theory of motivation can be used personally in a number of ways.
 If you’re demotivated because you don’t have a firm goal in mind, then refer to the strategy above by trying to first define your outputs, inputs, and referents.

 If you have a goal but aren’t able to achieve it, your current hard work (and other inputs) aren’t resulting in your desired outputs.
 When this happens, you can do one of three things.
 You can either change your inputs, alter your desired outputs, or adjust the reference you’re using to compare your fairness to others.

 If you find that your motivation is waning, the 3 steps you should take include: